jwoehr/qisjob/README.md

 ## The `qisjob` module

 The module is `qisjob`.
 It was formerly named `qis_job`.
 I'm not sure why, but I have now changed it to `qisjob`.

+If you previously installed the module as `qis_job` you can uninstall that older version either by
+-  `pip3 uninstall qis_job`
+-  `make uninstall_oldname`

 ## The `qisjob` command